ii.

 Start your bowel preparation

-First dose of Dulcolax + simethicone.
+Dulcolax + simethicone.
 Take with a glass of water:

 - 2 Dulcolax (bisacodyl) 5 mg tablets